logtd/ComfyUI-FLATTEN/README.md

 ## Installation

 ### How to Install
-TODO
-Clone or download this repo into your `ComfyUI/custom_nodes/` directory.
+Clone or download this repo into your `ComfyUI/custom_nodes/` directory or use the ComfyUI-Manager to automatically install the nodes.
+No additional Python packages outside of ComfyUI requirements should be necessary.
-Then run `pip install -r requirments.txt` within the cloned repo.

 ## Nodes
 TODO